coreyblackgh/OSM-Map-Builder/README.md

 ### If You want to create the new map:
-1. You should create the copy of any existing map BAT file (Ex.: '001_Ukraine-MapTourist - Copy.bat').
+1. You should create the copy of latest existing map BAT file (with highest MapId) (Ex.: '001_Ukraine-MapTourist - Copy.bat').
 2. Go to OpenStreetMap Data Extracts: https://download.geofabrik.de and note the path to Your desired country.
 (Ex.: Ukraine OSM data has the next path: https://download.geofabrik.de/europe/ukraine-latest.osm.pbf, we are interested in the 'final part' of the path - 'europe/ukraine-latest.osm.pbf').
 3. Edit & save the newly created BAT file and fill in the information You received above in the 'final part' of the path: